Mohamedmurshidh7/Cab-Booking-Application/README.md

 These Basic requirements are implemented.

-# Good practices:
+# Key Features and Design Decisions:

-- Followed the Spring Boot naming conventions
+- Followed the Spring Boot naming conventions.
 - Modularized the code for easier readability.
 - Segregated each layers separately such as Model, Controller and Service.
 - Usage of Data Transfer Objects(Dto) for Abstraction,